globaltravelreport/global-travel-report/content/articles/1-discover-manila-your-ultimate-guide-to-flying-from-austral.md

 ---
 title: 'Embarking on a Manila Adventure: A Guide for Australian Travelers'
-summary: |-

-  Embarking on a Manila Adventure: A Guide for Australian Travelers...
+summary: 'Embarking on a Manila Adventure: A Guide for Australian Travelers...'
 date: '2025-04-23T02:53:45.817Z'
 country: Philippines
 type: Airline